fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 E assert1 == 2

 test_outcomes.py:8:AssertionError
-1 failed,1 passed,1 skipped,1 xfailed,1 xpassed,1 errorin 0.08seconds
+1 failed, 1 passed,1 skipped,1 xfailed, 1 xpassed,1 errorin 0.08seconds
 $ openreport.html**

 This produces a report that includes the information about the test session